John Randolph of Roanoke

 His supporters admired Randolph's fiery character, and education was one of his passions.
-On the other hand, others, particularly northern advocates of democracy, mocked Randolph for his eccentricities discussed below, as did many Virginians including Thomas Jefferson.
+On the other hand, others, particularly northern advocates of democracy, mocked Randolph for his eccentricities, as did many Virginians including Thomas Jefferson.
 He applied rousing methods in electioneering, which he also enjoyed as a hobby.
 Randolph appealed directly to yeomen, using entertaining and enlightening oratory, sociability, and community of interest, particularly in agriculture.
 This resulted in an enduring voter attachment to him.
 His defense of limited government appeals to modern and contemporary conservatives, most notably Russell Kirk, who wrote an influential monograph on Randolph.

+Randolph is also remembered as an eccentric character with an ambiguous gender presentation, which became the subject of further speculation once an autopsy on his body revealed underdeveloped male genitalia.
+He also, apparently, was a descendent of Pocahontas, and self-identified as being of mixed-race ancestry.

 Early life and education

 Randolph was born at Cawsons (now in Hopewell) in the Colony of Virginia, the son of rich tobacco planter John Randolph (1742-1775) and Frances Bland (1744-1788).
 His families, the Randolph family of Virginia and the Bland family of Virginia, are both among the prominent First Families of Virginia and often intermarried.
 His grandfathers were Richard Randolph and Theodorick Bland of Cawsons, who were, respectively, the son and grandson of William Randolph and Mary Isham of Turkey Island.
 He was the first cousin once removed of both Richard Bland and Peyton Randolph, the two pillars of the First Continental Congress, the nephew of Congressman Theodorick Bland and stepnephew of Thomas Tudor Tucker, a half brother of Henry St. George Tucker, Sr. and Nathaniel Beverley Tucker, and a second cousin of Thomas Jefferson.
 Jefferson's mother was the daughter of Isham Randolph of Dungeness.

 His father died in 1775, when he (the youngest of three brothers, and ultimately the longest-lived) was two years old.
 Their mother managed the family plantations and waited to remarry until 1778, when she wed St. George Tucker, the son of a prominent planter in Bermuda (where he later took his stepsons to recover their health), who had traveled to Virginia to study law under George Wythe in Williamsburg, was admitted to the Virginia bar in 1774, became well-regarded in his profession – including teaching law at the College of William and Mary – and would become a judge of what later became the Virginia Supreme Court in 1804.
 His maternal fourth great-grandfather was Richard Bennett of Virginia, elected governor of Virginia colony during the Cromwell Protectorate and a Puritan who in 1672 was converted to the Quaker movement by George Fox.

+Randolph's childhood was marked by the abuse he suffered at the hands of his stepfather, who allegedly was attempting to cure the effeminacy of his new wife's son.
+Randolph was described as "sensitive" and "high-strung".